 Like everyone else, David Edwards has a cell phone.
 And like everyone else, cell phone bills were bleeding him dry.

 “I was with Verizon for many years.
-I got tired of paying $185 a month for three lines, and I didn’t even have a smartphone,” said Edwards, a 55-year-old marine science technician who lives in Tampa Bay, Florida.
+I got tired of paying $185 a month for three lines, and I didn’t even have a smartphone,” said Edwards, a 55-year-old marine science technician who lives in Seminole, Florida.